Usher Brought Out Alicia Keys, Ludacris, Lil Jon, And More During His Super Bowl LVIII Halftime Performance

 Watch Usher’s full set via the NFL’s YouTube channel.
 It’s also worth mentioning that JAY-Z, Beyoncé, and Ice Spice were in attendance on Sunday night.
 The last-mentioned artist was spotted hanging out with Taylor Swift and frequent collaborator RIOTUSA.
 The Kansas City Chiefs secured a victory over the San Francisco 49ers with a final score of 25-22, with Patrick Mahomes named MVP.
 It was the team’s second year winning the Super Bowl.

 On Friday (Feb.
-11), Usher released his ninth studio album, COMING HOME.
+9), Usher released his ninth studio album, COMING HOME.
 It marked his first solo LP in nearly eight years.
-Guest appearances included Latto, 21 Savage Summer Walker, Pheelz, H.E.R., and Jung Kook.
+Guest appearances included Latto, 21 Savage, Summer Walker, Pheelz, H.E.R., and Jung Kook.
 Additionally, songs like “Good Good,” “Kissing Strangers,” and “Ruin” were also on the project.